 The Freedom Center

-The Freedom Center contains materials for the study of 20th Century alternative political, social, and religious movements such as labor, anti-communist, anti-war, alternative lifestyles, ecology, gay liberation, women's liberation, animal rights, and revisionist history movements.
+The Freedom Center contains materials for the study of 20th Century alternative political, social, and religious movements.
+Topics include literature on labor, anti-communist, anti-war, alternative lifestyle, ecology, gay liberation, women's liberation, animal rights, and revisionist history movements.
 These movements are represented through political campaign materials, newsletters, newspapers, journals, books, pamphlets, videos, flyers, and posters.

 The Reading Room is located in Pollak Library South, Room 352.
 We are open Monday - Tuesday 1:00 pm - 4:00 pm, Wednesday - Friday 9:00 am - 12:00 pm, and Saturdays by appointment.

 The University Archives and Special Collections materials are non-circulating and may be viewed in the Reading Room.
 You may use a pencil and notebook, laptop, or smartphone while viewing collections.
 A photocopier and scanner are available on site, scans can be saved using a USB drive.
-Please take a few moments to review our Reading Room Policies and Procedures.
+Please take a few moments to review our Reading Room Guidelines and Procedures .
 Materials can be paged in advance using OneSearch or by contacting the Special Collections Librarian.

 Directions to the University and Campus Maps are available on CSU, Fullerton's Visiting our Campus page.

 Sessions are available to instruct your students on how to find and evaluate primary resources for class assignments and research papers.
 Lessons are tailored to meet the needs of each class.
 Classes typically range from 50 to 90 minutes.
 Please fill out the Library Instruction Request Form to book your session.

 Internships for graduate and undergraduate students are available during the Fall and Spring semesters.
 To see a job description and apply for an internship, visit the Center for Internships and Community Engagement and search for Job Id 113413.